Suziwan/Fake_Google/README.md

 # Fake_Google
-Copy of the Google homepage (in french) using HTML/CSS
+Copy of the Google homepage (in French) using HTML/CSS